GreatCowBASIC/Help/output/md/st7567_controllers.md

 you microcontroller requires sufficient RAM to support the selected mode of GLCD operation.

+To use the ST7567 driver simply include the following in your user code.
+This will initialise the driver.

 ``` screen
     'An I2C configuration
     #include <glcd.h>